klozn/10-javascript/50-web-development/20-javascript-typescript/10-javascript/40-objects-and-arrays/20-advanced/codelab01/README.md

-# Exercise 01 - Arrays
+# Codelab 01 - Arrays

 Using the `string` and `array`'s prototype functions, write a `function countNonVowelsIn(word)` that